Skip to Content

 Since the publication of the results of the NLST, more has been learned about who may benefit the most from screening for lung cancer using LDCT.[8,9,10] One group of investigators developed an individual risk model to assess who might benefit from screening.
 The model used additional factors not used as inclusion criteria in the NLST, such as a history of chronic obstructive pulmonary disease, personal or family history of lung cancer and a more detailed smoking history.
 More persons would have been eligible to be screened using the trial's criteria as opposed to the inclusion criteria of the NLST without missing patients with cancer.
 A second group performed a reanalysis of the NLST data and calculated each patient's risk of developing lung cancer and estimated each patient's lung cancer mortality.
 The investigators then divided the NLST participants into five groups on the basis of risk.
 The number needed to screen to avoid a lung cancer death in the low-risk group was 5,276; 161 screens were needed in the high-risk group to avoid a lung cancer death.
 Further, the number of false-positive screens decreased from 1,648 in the lowest quintile of risk to 65 in the highest risk group.
 The three highest quintiles of risk accounted for 88% of the mortality reduction from screening whereas the lowest quintile accounted for only a 1% reduction in mortality.
 These studies illustrate possible improvements in determining the population of patients who may benefit the most from screening, potentially reducing the number of false positives, and reducing the potential harm related to the adverse events associated with their evaluation.
 One other benefit of calculating individual risk is the ability to incorporate the findings into a shared decision-making process so that patients can decide whether to undergo screening.

 Other randomized clinical trials (RCTs) of LDCT are under way in a number of countries.
 The largest is the Dutch-Belgian Randomized Lung Cancer Screening Trial (or NELSON trial).
 This study differs from the NLST in that the control group does not have chest radiographic screening.
 Other smaller trials in Europe also compare a nonscreening arm to LDCT.
 These smaller trials do not appear to be powered to assess mortality as an endpoint, but there is an effort under way to combine the findings from these studies with the NELSON data once it is fully mature.
 These studies may also be able to assess consistency with the NLST findings.
 In addition to the data gleaned from ongoing trials, the NLST data are being analyzed to examine other important issues in lung cancer screening, including cost effectiveness, quality of life, and whether screening would benefit individuals younger than those enrolled in the NLST and those with fewer than 30 pack-years of smoking exposure.
+Data from the U.S. Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial suggest that, in the absence of screening, the risk of lung cancer death for current smokers who have a smoking history of 20 to 29 pack-years is no different than that of former smokers who have quit within 15 years and have a smoking history of more than 30 pack-years (hazard ratio, 1.07; CI, 0.75–1.5).
+Although the risk for the former-smokers group is no different than that of the current-smokers group (for whom LDCT screening is recommended by the U.S. Preventive Services Task Force), the efficacy of screening is unknown in the former-smokers group.

 A Guide has been developed to help patients and physicians assess the benefits and harms of LDCT screening for lung cancer.